Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Additional Numerical Studies

-We fit Single-task-GMM on each separate task, Pooled-GMM on the merged data of all tasks, and our MTL-GMM in Algorithm \ref{algo: multitask} coupled with the exhaustive search for the alignment in Algorithm \ref{algo: exhaustive alignment}.
-The performance of all three methods are evaluated by the estimation error of $\wks{k}$, $\bmuks{k}_1$, $\bmuks{k}_2$, $\bbetaks{k}$ and $\bSigmaks{k}$ when $k \in S$, as well as the empirical mis-clustering error rate calculated on a test data set of size 500 for each task.
-For each setting, the simulation is replicated 200 times, and the average estimation errors and mis-clustering error rates are reported in Figures \ref{fig: simulation 1.(i)} and \ref{fig: simulation 1.(ii)}.
+In this subsection, we provide additional performance evaluations for the three methods (MTL-GMM, Pooled-GMM, and Single-task-GMM) in the simulation presented in the main text (referred to as Simulation 1).
+The results are displayed in Figures \ref{fig: simulation 1.(i) app} and \ref{fig: simulation 1.(ii) app}.

-Referring to Figure \ref{fig: simulation 1.(i)} for the case without outlier tasks, the performances of MTL-GMM and Pooled-GMM are consistently similar in estimating $\wks{k}$.
-For the estimation of other parameters and clustering, MTL-GMM and Pooled-GMM are competitive when $h_{\bmu}$ is small (i.e. the tasks are similar).
-As $h_{\bmu}$ increases (i.e. tasks become more heterogenous), MTL-GMM starts to outperform Pooled-GMM by a large margin.
-Moreover, MTL-GMM is significantly better than Single-task-GMM in terms of both estimation and mis-clustering errors over a wide range of $h_{\bmu}$.
-They only become comparable with regard to the estimation error of $\bSigmaks{k}$ and the mis-clustering error when $h_{\bmu}$ is very large.
+Referring to Figure \ref{fig: simulation 1.(i) app} for the case without outlier tasks, MTL-GMM outperforms Pooled-GMM in estimating $\wks{k}$ all the time.
+This makes sense because Pooled-GMM does not take the heterogeneity of $\wks{k}$'s into account.
+For the estimation of other parameters (except $\deltaks{k}$ \footnote{Actually it is not surprising to see Pooled-GMM estimates $\bmuks{k}_1$, $\bmuks{k}_2$, $\deltaks{k}$, and $\bSigmaks{k}$ better than MTL-GMM when $h$ is small in this example.
+The reason is that these parameters are similar to each other (although MTL-GMM does not rely on this similarity) which makes pooling the data a good approach.}) and clustering, MTL-GMM and Pooled-GMM are competitive when $h$ is small (i.e. the tasks are similar).
+As $h$ increases (i.e. tasks become more heterogenous), MTL-GMM starts to outperform Pooled-GMM by a large margin.
+Moreover, MTL-GMM is significantly better than Single-task-GMM in terms of both estimation and mis-clustering errors over a wide range of $h$.
+They only become comparable when $h$ is very large.
 These comparisons demonstrate that MTL-GMM not only effectively utilizes the unknown similarity structure among tasks, but also adapts to it.

-The results for the case with two outlier tasks are shown in Figure \ref{fig: simulation 1.(ii)}.
-It is clear that the comparison between MTL-GMM and Single-task-GMM is similar to the one in Figure \ref{fig: simulation 1.(i)}.
-What is new here is that even when $h_{\bmu}$ is very small, MTL-GMM still performs much better than Pooled-GMM, showing the robustness of MTL-GMM against a fraction of outlier tasks.
+The results for the case with two outlier tasks are shown in Figure \ref{fig: simulation 1.(ii) app}.
+It is clear that the comparison between MTL-GMM and Single-task-GMM is similar to the one in Figure \ref{fig: simulation 1.(i) app}.
+What is new here is that even when $h$ is very small, MTL-GMM still performs much better than Pooled-GMM, showing the robustness of MTL-GMM against a fraction of outlier tasks.
+Note that in this simulation, $\deltaks{k} = 0$ for all $k \in [K]$, which might explain the phenomenon where Pooled-GMM outperforms MTL-GMM in estimating $\deltaks{k}$'s.